Braising

 This conversion takes time.
 At the oven temperatures used for braising (150-160°C), the interior of the meat stays around 85-95°C for hours.
 This extended time at moderate temperature is what makes braising fundamentally different from high-heat methods like searing or roasting.

-Braising vs other cooking methods
+Braising vs stewing and other methods

 | Method | Heat type | Liquid | Temperature | Best for |